 Decreasing fraud: Artificial intelligence can reduce fraud.
 It can gather statistics about when and how fraud is likely to occur.
 Then, algorithms can flag cases for potential fraud.
 Using artificial intelligence to root out fraud can ultimately lower costs to consumers in the form of lower premiums.

-Consumers Prefer to Click, but They Remain Skeptical of Artificial Intelligence
+Consumers Prefer to Click, but They Remain Skeptical of AI

 Perhaps one of the challenges of artificial intelligence in the insurance industry is selling consumers on the merits of its use.
 Consumers love to go online instead of picking up the phone.
 However, they also know the frustration of encountering automated systems when they want to speak to a live person.